skef/fontforge_coverage_tools/doc/ff_sfd_pseudoenc.md

 The solution is *safe* because the default encoding values were arbitrary anyway—they have no real semantic value other than influencing the display.
-(Or to look at the question another way, if they were not essentially arbitrary for a “UnicodeFull” encoding there would be some interface for changing them.)
+(Or to look at the question another way, if they were not essentially arbitrary for a `UnicodeFull` or `UnicodeBmp` encoding there would be some interface for changing them.)

 [1]: https://fontforge.github.io
 [2]: https://www.unicode.org/versions/Unicode11.0.0/ch04.pdf#G134153